PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 }
 ```

-The URL must be the same as the one on the Twitter Developer portal.
-We now need to add the requestComplete function.
+The URL must be the same as the one in the Twitter Developer portal.
+We now need to add the `requestComplete` function.

 ```actionscript
 private function requestComplete(event:TwitterRequestEvent):void